Fighting back against efforts to ban gender-affirming medical care for minors

 These leaders’ actions were a cruel attack on vital and life-saving health care supported and endorsed by every major medical association in the United States and decades of scientific research.
 Texas law regarding child abuse has not changed; gender-affirming health care is still fully legal in Texas until at least September 1, 2023, and no one should report transgender youth simply for receiving this life-saving care.
 Any teachers, health care providers, and other mandatory reporters can access more information here.

-Since March of 2022, we have won more than ten court orders at the district, appellate, and Texas Supreme Court, finding that Abbott, Masters, and DFPS’s actions are likely unlawful and caused irreparable harm.
+Since March of 2022, we have won more than a dozen court orders at the district, appellate, and Texas Supreme Court, finding that Abbott, Masters, and DFPS’s actions are likely unlawful and caused irreparable harm.
+Most recently, the Third Court of Appeals in Austin affirmed the preliminary injunctions that block investigations into families based solely on medical care for the treatment of gender dysphoria.

-You can read more about these cases below.
-You can visit the case pages at ACLU of Texas and Lambda Legal to see all of these decisions and case filings
+Read more about those rulings here and you can visit the case pages at ACLU of Texas and Lambda Legal to see all of these decisions and case filings.

 Doe I v.
 Abbott